-- These filters are used for preventing noise, glitches and extremely high frequency in the external reset or clock pad from causing undefined or unpredictable behavior of the chip. - High Frequency Filter. - Reset Noise Filter. - 111 Security Function 1 covers the following Security Functional Requirements: - 112 FPT_FLS.1: Failure with preservation of secure state.
+- 133 Security Function 1 covers the following Security Functional Requirements: - 134 FPT_FLS.1: Failure with preservation of secure state.
 The detection thresholds of SF1 detectors are inside the operating range of the TOE.
 Therefore abnormal events/failures are detected before the secure state is compromised.
-This allows to take User's defined appropriate actions by software or to immediately RESET the TOE. - 113 FRU_FLT.2: Limited fault tolerance.
-All operating signals (Clock, RESET and supply voltage) are filtered/regulated in order to prevent malfunction. - 114 FPT_SEP.1: TSF domain separation.
+This allows to take User's defined appropriate actions by software or to immediately RESET the TOE. - 135 FRU_FLT.2: Limited fault tolerance.
+All operating signals (Clock, RESET and supply voltage) are filtered/regulated in order to prevent malfunction. - 136 FPT_SEP.1: TSF domain separation.
 SF1 filters and detectors are implemented by the hardware.
 The filtering and detection cannot be affected or bypassed by Smartcard Embedded Software.
 The reaction to the detection can be configured by the software.
-The influence on security and the way how to
+The influence on security and the way how to configure it is described in details in the S3CC9LC User's Manual.
+Therefore, FPT_SEP.1 is implemented by SF1. - FPT_PHP.3: Resistance to physical attacks.
+This requirement is achieved by security feature as the Active shield must be removed and bypassed in order to perform physical intrusive attacks